abi-oluwade/engineering-48-group-project-2/readme.md

  3.	`berks install` - is the command would then create a berks lock file

- 4. `berks install` - this is where the dependencies of the package are added so the cookbook has all of them available.
+ 4. `berks vendor` - this is where the dependencies of the package are added so the cookbook has all of them available.

  5. You would then validate and build using the following commands:

-     - `packer validate [name of packerfile]`
+     - `packer validate [name of packer file]`
      - `Packer build [name of packer file]`

 ## <a name="mongodb-base-ami"> MongoDB Base AMI </a>